sillsdev/TheCombine/docs/deploy/README.md

    - <tt>-h</tt> or <tt>--help</tt> prints the usage text and exits
 1. Any options that are not recognized by <tt>setup-nuc.sh</tt> are passed to the ansible playbooks that are called by <tt>setup-nuc.sh</tt>.
 This is especially useful for specifying an alternate inventory file for development or testing purposes.
 Note that files whose names end in <tt>".hosts"</tt> are ignored by git.

-## Demo Server
+## Live Server

-The Demo Server has two purposes:
+The Live Server has two purposes:
-  1. it makes *TheCombine* available on the internet for demonstrations; and
+  1. it makes the `release` of *TheCombine* available to locations with internet access; and
-  2. it creates and renews the SSL certificate for the demo server and all NUCs.
+  2. it creates and renews the SSL certificate for the live server and all NUCs.

-In order to setup the Demo Server,
+In order to setup the Live Server,
   * create an SSH config file - see [Create SSH Config](#create-ssh-config)
   * run the following commands from the directory for *TheCombine* repo:
     ```